5 Cloud Security Challenges Solved by CNAPP

 One of the greatest challenges with SecOps is the amount of time taken for manual scans to verify that there are no vulnerabilities.
 Managing a stack of tools can easily become its own workstream, consuming valuable resources that could be used elsewhere.
 That’s because, within a cloud environment, disparate point products often don’t share information or possess awareness about one another’s existence or activities.

 A CNAPP solves this challenge with a unified system: all the stages and processes involved with securing a cloud-native application can be monitored in one place.
 You can also initiate tests on artifacts and configurations from the same platform, which can in turn inform your security approach downstream.
 This saves the DevOps teams a lot of time, ensuring they can focus on other tasks that add more value to the application.

 An organization’s cloud security ecosystem is only as strong as its weakest point.

-Before the introduction of CNAPP solutions, cloud native application security was divided into many different tools that covered portions of development or runtime security.
-CNAPP changed that, integrating and centralizing security functions across the application’s lifecycle.
-It also provides a single interface for monitoring and tracking cloud-native application security posture from commit to runtime.
+Before the introduction of CNAPP solutions, cloud-native application security was divided into many different tools that covered portions of development or runtime security.
+CNAPP solutions changed that, integrating and centralizing security functions across the application’s lifecycle.
+They also provide a single interface for monitoring and tracking cloud-native application security posture from commit to runtime.

-CNAPP solves the siloing and visibility challenges that individual security point products presented.
-It offers more visibility, reduces the time spent on monitoring, enables early threat detection, and provides end-to-end protection.
+A CNAPP solves the silo and visibility challenges that individual security point products presented.
+It offers more visibility, reduces the time spent on monitoring, enables early cloud security threat detection, and provides end-to-end protection.
 It also transforms cloud environment security from a reactive endeavor to a proactive endeavor.